 With a variety of handy tools and great services available, it’s never been easier to travel around by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

 Violet Meadows is in a great location for those wanting to undertake trips by public transport.
-In addition to a number of handy bus services, Brockholes train station is also just a short walk away.
-This makes it easy and convenient to leave the car at home, whether travelling locally, heading to destinations such as Holmfirth, Sheffield or Huddersfield, or travelling further afield.
+In addition to a number of handy bus services, Whittlesea train station is also just a short walk away.
+This makes it easy and convenient to leave the car at home, whether travelling locally, heading to destinations such as Peterborough, Cambridge, Bury St Edmunds, or travelling further afield.

-Brockholes station has hourly services to Sheffield in one direction and Huddersfield in the other.
-It takes around just 15 minutes to reach Huddersfield, from where connecting trains are available to a wide range of national destinations.
+Whittlesea station has services approximately every two hours towards Peterborough in one direction and Ipswich in the other, with less frequent services also available to Birmingham New Street and Cambridge.
+It takes around just 10 minutes to reach Peterborough, from where connecting trains are available to a wide range of national destinations.

 Key Local Bus Services

-Your nearest bus stops are located on Woodhead Road, just outside the new homes at Violet Meadows.
+Your nearest bus stops are located on Feldale Place, around a 10-minute walk away from Violet Meadows.
 The service available from these stops is detailed below, with a link to the timetable and further information:

-Service 310 is run by First, and operates between Huddersfield and Hepworth.
+Service 33 is run by Stagecoach, and operates between Peterborough and Whittlesey.

-Further stops can be found on New Mill Road, which provides the following services.
+Further stops can be found on Eastrea Road, which provide the following services.
 Follow the link to access the timetable and further information:

 Planning your Journey